| | | | |

 Ginger Miso Noodle Soup

-This is a quick and easy ginger miso noodle soup packed with udon noodles, tofu, bok choy, & a jammy egg.
+This is a quick and easy ginger miso noodle soup packed with udon noodles, tofu, bok choy, and a jammy egg.
 A healthy & delicious meal on the table in less than 30 minutes.

 Ginger Miso Noodle Soup